smgraywood/carbon-dating-names/README.md

         -Think about how these things can compliment one another
     - Build basic UI in order to play with API
     -Build out API
-    -Go back to update front end, create better UI/UX
+        -built out all components of API but then removed country due to buggy API response -Go back to update front end, create better UI/UX
 <h3>b.
 Assumptions made (in the absence of specific instructions, we expect you to make educated assumptions to move forward) </h3>
     -Assumed we should make all parts of the API accessible